 - Chest pain

-Your lungs and chest wall may need to be viewed.
+Pictures of the lungs and chest may be taken.
 This can be done with:

-Surgery may be need if the empyema does not resolve.
-This can be done using:
+Surgery may be done to drain the empyema.
+This can be done with:

 American College of Surgeons https://www.facs.org